jscutlery/convoyr/libs/plugin-retry/README.md

 > A retry plugin for [HttpExt](https://github.com/jscutlery/http-ext).

-This plugin retries network requests using a configurable interval back-off strategy.
+This plugin retries network requests using a configurable back-off strategy.

 ## Requirements